 Behaviour includes viewing and navigation, editing and manipulation and user assistance.
 All elements of the Behaviour layer must satisfy the Design Principles.
 This layer is more like ‘traditional’ guidelines, addressing questions like: How should a button behave in case of…?, or What widget do I have to use for a selection of one out of a few items?
 All HIGs assume that the controls referenced in the following “Implementation” sections are used.
 Therefore they only contain guidelines for aspects which can be changed by the developer, to keep them as concise as possible.
-If you feel your application needs something which the referenced standard KDE or Qt widget does not provide, do not create you own custom replacement, because it might violate best practice which is implemented in the standard widget.
+If you feel your application needs something which the referenced standard KDE or Qt widget does not provide, don’t create your own custom replacement, because it might violate the best practices which are implemented in the standard widget.
 Instead, ask the KDE HIG team for advice on how to solve your specific problem.

 Viewing and Navigation

 The Viewing and Navigation layer encompasses the wide variety of behaviors and operations that allow users to navigate the interface and affect its presentation.